 In January 1964 the presbytery’s first Executive Presbyter, the Rev. George Evans, was called.
 He served until 1990, and was named Executive Presbyter Emeritus.
-Since July 2005 the Rev. Dr. Mark Englund-Krieger has served in this capacity.
+The Rev. Cheryl Galan currently serves as Interim Executive Presbyter.

 Mission and social justice have been central to the mission and ministry of our presbytery.
 Supporting pastors after retirement was an important focus.
 Presbyterian Homes, Inc. was started in our presbytery.
 Two of their facilities are within our bounds: Green Ridge Village (Newville, PA) and Carroll Village (Dillsburg, PA).

 In the 1970s the International Service Center was formed out of a call to serve Vietnamese refugees.
 Located in Harrisburg at Market Square Presbyterian Church, this ministry is still vital to a growing refugee population in our area.